 There obviously were exceptions to people getting along.
 Aaron Burr killed Alexander Hamilton in a duel.
 John Adams encouraged the Alien and Sedition acts which discouraged a free press.
 But in the end, the start of two distinct political parties still meant the government was working and not arguing all the time despite disagreements.

+I particularly like the story of John Adams and Thomas Jefferson.
+Adams even left the White House before Jefferson arrived on his inauguration day to avoid seeing him.
+Although they had worked on the Revolutionary concepts together, they did not agree with how it was to be run.
 Worst of Friends by Susanne Tripp Jurmain tells this story for kids.
 I like how they reconciled and became “pen pals” in their later life.

 You can also download my eight-page ebook about Adams and Jefferson!Here are more books and activities for the founding fathers and early years of the Republic.